Low Radioactive Material Screening and Background Control for the PandaX-4T Experiment: Supplement to radioactive measured results

-In this section, the sample screening results with two HPGe detectors are shown in Table~\ref{table:HPGe_results}.
-Batch material screening were performed and low radioactive materials are selected for the PandaX-4T detector construction.
+In the appendix, the radioactive supplement results are listed.
+The sample screening results with two HPGe detectors are shown in Table~\ref{table:HPGe_results}.
+Batch material screening was performed and low radioactive materials were selected for the PandaX-4T detector construction.
+Table~\ref{table:input} summarizes the radioactivity inputs (including statistical errors and systematic errors) of background estimation.